 Family support for children with disabilities

 Our Children with Disabilities service works with Hampshire County Council.
-It believes and understands that children and young people should receive high quality, coordinated and family-centred support.
+We believe that children and young people should receive high quality, coordinated and family-centred support.
 The support is based on assessed needs and promotes social inclusion, enabling them and their families, where possible, to live ordinary lives.

 We also know that social and environmental factors affect a child’s level of disability, and the care needs of these children, and the demands on parents, carers and siblings, can be exceptional.

-View the Children's Social Care Threshold and Eligibility Criteria.
+View the Children's Social Care Threshold and Eligibility Criteria (PDF, 835KB, 11 pages).

-Call 0300 300 0177 for an initial assessment of need if you believe your child is eligible for support.
+Telephone 0300 300 0117 for an initial assessment of need, if you believe your child is eligible for support.
 If the line is engaged, you will be put through to an answerphone to leave your contact details.
 We will contact you as quickly as possible.

 Support services for children and families